klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.wallet/README.md

 caver.wallet.generate(numberOfKeyrings [, entropy])
 ```

-Generates instances of [SingleKeyring] in the keyringContainer with randomly generated private key.
+Generates instances of [SingleKeyring] in the keyringContainer with randomly generated private keys.

 **Parameters**